DataRootUniversity/ds-fundamentals/final-project/DOC.md

 from sklearn.svm import SVC

-from utils.dataloader import DataLoader from settings. constants import TEST_CSV
+from utils.dataloader import DataLoader from settings. constants import VAL_CSV

 with open('settings/specifications.json') as f: